 I attended this school and loved so much about it.
 The students the faculty the milieu the diversity and the view are all top notch.
 It's a great school with an amazing history and a real interest in the empowerment and education of women in a way that is modern and effective.
 I loved this experience and credit it with giving me a very strong sense of self-worth and a lifelong commitment to my fellow human.
 Strong standards and an enriching experience.

 Immaculate Heart High and Middle School is a private high school in Los Angeles.
 The principal of Immaculate Heart High and Middle School is Ms. Virginia Hurst.
-727 students attend Immaculate Heart High and Middle School and identify primarily as White, non-Hispanic; Asian; and Hispanic.
-The ratio of students to teachers at Immaculate Heart High and Middle School is 17:1.
+727 students attend Immaculate Heart High and Middle School and identify as White, non-Hispanic; Asian; and Hispanic.
+The student to teacher ratio at Immaculate Heart High and Middle School is 17:1.
 Apex Academy is one of the nearest high schools.

 - Ceramics sculpture

 - Drawing painting